MP Estate Planning UK

 Security codes and keeping your Gateway ID safe

-During sign-up you need an email, a contact name and a phone number.
-The service then generates your Government Gateway ID.
+During sign-up you will need an email address, a contact name and a phone number.
+The service then generates your Government Gateway User ID.

-You will receive security codes by text or call.
-Keep your phone number up to date and store the ID and password securely.
+You will receive security codes by text message or automated phone call.
+Keep your phone number up to date — if you change your number and forget to update it, you will be locked out of the account.

-• Store credentials in a safe place and tell at least one other trustee where they are kept.
+• Store your Gateway credentials in a secure place (a password manager is ideal) and ensure at least one other trustee knows where they are kept.

-• Use a stable phone number for codes or set up alternate recovery details.
+• Use a stable phone number for receiving security codes, or set up alternate recovery options during the registration process.

-• Review access if a trustee steps down to avoid future lockouts.
+• If a trustee steps down or is replaced, review and update account access promptly to avoid future lockouts.

 StepWhy it mattersQuick tip

-Create an Organisation accountNeeded to proceed with the registration serviceDon’t use a personal login
+Create an Organisation accountRequired to access the Trust Registration ServiceDo not use your personal Individual Gateway login

-Assign one ID per trustPrevents mixed records and missing referencesUse separate email addresses
+Assign one Gateway ID per trustPrevents mixed records and missing referencesUse a separate email address for each trust

 How to register a trust on the TRS: step-by-step online process

-Begin the TRS process at GOV.UK and take your time to choose the correct service option.
-We guide you through the screens so you do not end up in a management area by mistake.
+Begin the TRS process on GOV.UK and take your time to choose the correct service option.
+We guide you through the key screens so you do not accidentally end up in the trust management area (which is for existing registrations) instead of the new registration section.

 Starting the registration on GOV.UK

-Sign in with an Organisation Government Gateway and open the trs section labelled for new registrations.
-Confirm you have chosen the correct trust registration service before you proceed.
+Sign in with your Organisation Government Gateway ID and navigate to the TRS section labelled for new registrations.
+Confirm you have selected the correct option — “Register a trust” rather than “Maintain a trust” — before you proceed.
+Choosing the wrong option is a common mistake that costs time.

 Entering people and roles accurately

-Enter trustees, the lead trustee, settlors and any protectors exactly as shown on the deed.
-Small mismatches — dates, postcodes or country names — are the most common cause of queries.
+Enter all trustees, the lead trustee, settlors and beneficiaries exactly as their names appear on the trust deed.
+Small mismatches — middle names, dates of birth, postcodes or country names — are the most common cause of HMRC queries and delays.

 Adding assets and values for taxable cases

-If the arrangement is taxable, add asset categories and sensible estimated values.
+If the trust arrangement is taxable, the TRS will ask you to add asset categories and provide sensible estimated values.
+You do not need a formal valuation at this stage — a reasonable estimate is sufficient.
 Common categories include:

 CategoryExample